-The program is structured for the trainee to complete all ACGME-required clinical rotations while obtaining the specialized training to succeed as a physician-scientist.
+The program structure enables trainees to complete all ACGME-required clinical rotations while obtaining the specialized training to succeed as a physician-scientist.

-- PGY-1 to PGY-2: The first two years of training will be dedicated to meeting with potential research and career mentors at our institution, attending lab meetings and development of an individualized development plan.
-Participants will have elective time to obtain further experience and exposure in their area of interest and to plan out their PGY-3 year.
+- PGY-1 to PGY-2: During the first two years of residency, trainees identify career and research mentors and create an individualized development plan and research proposal.
+Participants have elective time during PGY-1 (10 percent) and PGY-2 (20 percent) to gain experience and exposure in their area of interest and to develop their plans for the PGY3-4 years.

-- PGY-3: Up to 50 percent of time will be devoted to research and didactics in the PGY-3 year, and clinical experiences will be aligned with the resident’s research area of interest.
+- PGY-3: Research residents devote 40-50 percent of their time to research, and their clinical experiences align with their research area of interest.
 The program is flexible so that it may adapt to meet the research needs of the trainee during this year.
-Core research didactics and supplemental course work will be completed in this year.

-- PGY-4: In the PGY-4 year, up to 70 percent of time will be devoted to research with ongoing, longitudinal clinics that support their research.
+- PGY-4: Research residents devote 60-70 percent of their time to research and engage in longitudinal clinics that support their research.

 Any applicants interested in applying to the PSTP in Psychiatry should apply via the NRMP match position via the McGaw Medical Center of Northwestern University.
-We request that all applicants interested in applying to the research track submit a supplemental McGaw Psychiatry Research Track (2247400C1) Application via ERAS and to the contacts below.
 We recommend that one letter of recommendation is from a principal research mentor and encourage a second letter from an individual familiar with their research.